Kevin Baker, a 71-year-old male; , comes to the emergency department because of back pain.

 Suggested response to challenge: “Mr. Baker, I understand that you are afraid of becoming dependent on pain medication.
 It is important to properly treat pain because it helps the healing process and can prevent chronic pain from developing.
 Let me reassure you that taking pain medication for a short period of time is very unlikely to cause an addiction.
 We can also prescribe you a pain medication with a low addictive potential.
 To ensure that you do not develop a dependence on the medication, it is important that you take the medication exactly as prescribed and that you talk to me if you feel like you require more or a different medication.”

-- Spinal disc herniation: Spinal disc herniation is characterized by acute-onset severe back pain that is often described as stabbing or like an electrical shock.
+- Spinal disk herniation: Spinal disk herniation is characterized by acute-onset severe back pain that is often described as stabbing or like an electrical shock.
 Impingement of the adjacent nerve root leads to radiating pain in the dermatome of the nerve.
 As seen in this patient, the pain often increases with pressure (e.g., from coughing) and decreases when the patient changes position or lies down.
 Patients often have a history of less severe chronic back pain.
 Unlike in this case, patients also often have decreased muscle strength and sensation, decreased deep tendon reflexes, and a positive straight leg raise test.
-Although these symptoms are not present in this patient, his typical pain with radiation into the right thigh still makes spinal disc herniation the most likely diagnosis.
-Furthermore, especially in elderly patients, the straight leg test can be negative even if a spinal disc herniation is present.
+Although these symptoms are not present in this patient, his typical pain with radiation into the right thigh still makes spinal disk herniation the most likely diagnosis.
+Furthermore, especially in elderly patients, the straight leg test can be negative even if a spinal disk herniation is present.

 - Vertebral fractures: Vertebral fractures typically present acutely with local pain and spinal tenderness and can be caused by trauma or occur as pathological fractures (e.g., due to osteoporosis, malignancy, infection).
 Given this patient's history and lack of trauma, a pathological fracture is more likely.
 His age (> 70 years), lack of exercise, and smoking history put him at increased risk for osteoporosis, and his family history of prostate cancer and smoking history put him at risk for two cancers that commonly metastasize into the spine (prostate cancer and lung cancer).
-However, considering the overall small number of risk factors and the absence of other symptoms of prostate or lung cancer (e.g., weight loss, night sweats, urinary retention, cough), as well as the typical radiating back pain this patient is presenting with, spinal disc herniation seems more likely.
+However, considering the overall small number of risk factors and the absence of other symptoms of prostate or lung cancer (e.g., weight loss, night sweats, urinary retention, cough), as well as the typical radiating back pain this patient is presenting with, spinal disk herniation seems more likely.

 - Muscle strain: Muscle strain is the most common cause of lower back pain and typically presents with acute back pain, in some cases with tenderness to palpation, following an accident or physical exertion (e.g., unloading heavy goods).
 Although the straight leg raise test is typically negative like in this patient, the pain does not usually radiate, making a different underlying condition more likely.
 Moreover, muscle strain typically presents with paravertebral tenderness instead of localized spinal tenderness.